cometbft/cometbft/abci/tutorials/abci-v2-forum-app/README.md

 ## Forum Application

-The **ABCI 2.0 Forum Application** is a demo application where users can come and post messages in a forum running on a blockchain powered by [CometBFT](https://github.com/cometbft/cometbft) state machine replication engine
+The **ABCI 2.0 Forum Application** is a demo application where users can come and post messages in a forum running on a blockchain powered by [CometBFT](https://github.com/cometbft/cometbft) state machine replication engine.

 - **Users**